tnyw326/transcribing-app/public/Demo/demo-transcription-en.md

 > “Hello everyone, welcome to today’s presentation.
 > We’ll be discussing **important topics** and *key concepts* that you need to understand.”

+### Quick View Toggle Example

+**Formatted:**
+Depth‑first search explores one branch completely before backtracking.

+This second paragraph is separated for easier reading.

+**Unformatted:**
+Depth‑first search explores one branch completely before backtracking.
+This second paragraph is separated for easier reading.

 ---

 ## ✨ Features